Emily Heider Music

 Abide with Me

-This hymn tune, "Eventide" was composed by William Henry Monk in 1861.
-It was set to the poem, "Abide with Me'" by Henry Lyte, who wrote it while suffering from tuberculosis.
-The opening line alludes to Luke 24:29, "Abide with us: for it is toward evening, and the day is far spent", and the penultimate verse draws on text from 1 Corinthians 15:55, "O death, where is thy sting?
+The hymn tune "Eventide" was composed by William Henry Monk in 1861 and is often featured in various piano arrangements by Emily Heider Music.
+This beautiful tune was paired with the poem "Abide with Me" by Henry Lyte, who wrote it during his struggle with tuberculosis.
+The opening line references Luke 24:29, "Abide with us: for it is toward evening, and the day is far spent," while the penultimate verse draws inspiration from 1 Corinthians 15:55, "O death, where is thy sting?
 O grave, where is thy victory?"
-This piano solo version was arranged and performed by Emily Heider.
+This piece is a cherished example of sacred music that resonates deeply with listeners.

 Redeemer of Israel

-The melody and hymn were written by Freeman Lewis (1780-1859).
-Freeman married Rebecca A. Craft and had ten children, three of whom died young.
-After Rebecca died in 1844, Freeman moved with seven children to Knox, Ohio where he was a surveyor and organist at Uniontown Presbyterian Church.
-His book compilation of sacred music, entitled 'Beauties of Harmony,' included his own compositions.
-This piano solo was arranged and performed by Emily Heider.
+The melody and hymn were crafted by Freeman Lewis (1780-1859).
+Freeman married Rebecca A. Craft and had ten children, three of whom sadly passed away at a young age.
+After Rebecca's death in 1844, Freeman relocated with seven of his children to Knox, Ohio, where he worked as a surveyor and served as the organist at Uniontown Presbyterian Church.
+His compilation of sacred music, 'Beauties of Harmony,' featured his own compositions, reflecting the depth of his musical talent, similar to the contemporary piano arrangements found in Emily Heider Music.

 All Creatures of Our God and King

-In the 1225, St. Francis of Assisi wrote the words of this hymn based Psalm 148.
-William Henry Draper combined the poem with the music for this hymn, which is based on a traditional German melody.
-This arrangement was written and performed by Emily Heider.
+In 1225, St. Francis of Assisi wrote the words of this hymn based on Psalm 148.
+Later, William Henry Draper combined the poem with music for this hymn, which is rooted in a traditional German melody.
+Today, Emily Heider Music offers beautiful piano arrangements of this sacred music, making it accessible for modern worship.

-These hymns were arranged and performed by Emily Heider.
-The lyrics of the poem, "Recessional," by Rudyard Kipling were used to make the hymn, "God of Our Fathers Known of Old."
-The last part of most verses ends, "Lord God of Hosts, be with us yet, Lest we forget—lest we forget!"
+These hymns were beautifully arranged and performed by Emily Heider Music.
+The lyrics of the poem, "Recessional," by Rudyard Kipling inspired the creation of the hymn, "God of Our Fathers Known of Old."
+Most verses conclude with the powerful lines, "Lord God of Hosts, be with us yet, Lest we forget—lest we forget!"
+This sacred music resonates deeply, showcasing the talent behind Emily Heider's piano arrangements.

-Copyright © 2025 Emily Heider - All Rights Reserved.
+Copyright © 2025 Emily Heider Music - All Rights Reserved.

 Powered by